sahithyandev/s2/src/content/docs/theory-of-electricity/11-transient-analysis.md

   order: 11
 slug: theory-of-electricity/transient-analysis
 prev: true
-next: false
+next: true
 ---

 In AC circuit theory, time and frequency domains are 2 fundamental ways by which signals can be represented and analyzed.

+### Steady state

+A state in which all variables (such as magnitudes and phases of currents and voltages) remain constant with time under the given excitation function.

+### Transient state

+A state in which all variables (such as magnitudes and phases of currents and voltages) change with time under the given excitation function.
+In an AC circuit, transient state occurs at:
+- the immediate moment after the switch is closed or opened
+- faults such as sudden short circuit, open circuit

+Transient state diminishes over time.
+Differential equations are used to model the behavior of the circuit during the transient state.
+AC theory cannot be used here.

 ## Time Domain

 In the time domain, how a signal varies with time is analyzed.
 This is considered the most intuitive representation as the amplitude of a signal at each point in time is shown.
-Signals are expressed as a function of time, e.g., v(t) = Vm sin(ωt + φ).
-Amplitude vs. time is shown
+Signals are expressed as a function of time, e.g., $v(t) = V_m \sin(\omega t + \phi)$.
+Amplitude vs. time is shown. $ $

 Time domain analysis is particularly useful when the response of a circuit to sudden changes needs to be understood or when non-periodic signals are being analyzed.